vonwenm/golang-removedir/README.md

 # golang-deletepath
+It is my first golang code.
-Delete a path in golang , it is usefull for huge files and directory ,
+Delete a Directory in golang.
+It is usefull for huge files and directory